Menu

 String Data Types

-Data type Description Max size Storage
+Data type Description Max char length Storage

-varbinary(max) Variable width binary string 2GB
+varbinary(max) Variable-length binary data 2GB

 Numeric Data Types